The Best Travel Guides (Online and Books)

 Atlas Obscura podcast

+Atlas Obscura launched a podcast in March 2021, which I’ve really enjoyed listening to.
 Early episodes covered sites such as the Gates of Hell in Turkmenistan, the Museum of Bad Art in Massachusetts, and the old Widow Jane cement mine in Rosendale, New York.

-Final thoughts on the best travel guide books
+Final thoughts on the best travel guidebooks

 The best travel guides will be the ones that you use and that help you plan a trip that you truly love.
+I personally like to use a combination of travel guidebooks and online travel planning resources.

-What are your favorite travel guide books?
-Leave a comment below!
+What are your favorite travel guidebooks?

 More articles related to travel guides